We may receive a commission on purchases made from links.

 What happened to Go Oats after appearing on 'Shark Tank'?

 At the time the episode of "Shark Tank" aired, Go Oats were only available in Whole Foods.
-Today, you can find Go Oats in the freezer sections of numerous stores across the United States, including Albertson's, Target, Sprouts Farmers Market, Heinen's, Gelson's, and Dawson's Market.
-They are also available directly from the Go Oats website, though the company did have to pause online ordering because of complications of shipping a frozen product during the heat of summer.
+Eventually, the goods made it to the freezer sections of numerous stores across the United States, including Albertson's, Target, Sprouts Farmers Market, Heinen's, Gelson's, and Dawson's Market.
+They are also available directly from the Go Oats website, though the company did have to pause online orders during the summer months, due to the complications of shipping a frozen product in the heat.

-What's next for Nahum Jeannot at Go Oats?
+What's next for Nahum Jeannot of Go Oats?

 At the time of writing, Nahum Jeannot's LinkedIn profile is active, and shows that he is still involved with Go Oats.
 He holds the titles of founder and COO.
-Typically, that is the chief operating officer, but at Go Oats, the acronym stands for chief oatmeal officer.
+Typically, that is the chief operating officer, but Go Oats playfully states that its version of the acronym stands for chief oatmeal officer.

-Go Oats does say that they are testing and perfecting new flavors, but Jeannot is guarded about what exactly those new tastes may be in the future.
-The company continues to offer flavors that were sampled on "Shark Tank," — apple cinnamon, cranberry walnut, maple brown sugar, and blueberry — with the newer addition of strawberry.
+As of winter 2024, Go Oats does say that it is testing and perfecting new flavors, but Jeannot has been secretive about what exactly those new tastes may be in the future.
+The company continues to offer flavors that were sampled on "Shark Tank" — apple cinnamon, cranberry walnut, maple brown sugar, and blueberry — with the newer addition of strawberry.

-A seasonal pumpkin spice flavor, available at Sprout's and HomeChef, dropped in Fall 2023 and the news quickly garnered many positive comments.
-The new flavor will soon be available directly from the Go Oats website as well.
-As a trained chef, passionate culinary figure, and oatmeal lover, Jeannot and Go Oats are sure to keep releasing fun oatmeal flavors.
+A seasonal pumpkin spice flavor dropped in fall of 2023, available at Sprouts and HomeChef, and the news quickly garnered many positive comments.
+The new flavor became available directly from the Go Oats website, as well.
+As a trained chef, passionate culinary figure, and oatmeal lover, it is possible that Jeannot is working on releasing fun, new oat ball products — however, it seems like Go Oats has encountered some road bumps in the final quarter of 2024.